-Measurement of displacement using the effect of change of geometric configuration for change in self-inductance
+Measurement of displacement using the effect of change of geometric configuration for change in self-inductance of self inductances or the co-efficient of coupling.

 Inductive transducer for measurement of displacement using the effect of change of inductance due to change in permeability.